This book, by Justice St. Rain of Baha’i Resources, is now available on Amazon. Click the book title for more information!

 Although BIRF is no longer active, I thought it would be helpful for my readers to have access to it.
 Readers familiar with the original document will note that I have updated it with a few additional quotes.
 I hope you find it helpful!

-Step One: We admitted that we were powerless over our addiction (or for Al- Anon or ACAP) We admitted that we were powerless over the effects of addiction, and that our lives had become unmanageable.
+We admitted that we were powerless over our addiction (or for Al- Anon or ACAP) We admitted that we were powerless over the effects of addiction, and that our lives had become unmanageable.

 I testify, at this moment, to my powerlessness and to Thy might (Baha’u’llah: Aqdas: Other Sections, pages 100-101)